 Addressing Africa’s Energy Challenges

 The need for sustainable energy solutions in Africa is urgent.
-More than 500 million people on the continent lack access to electricity.
-This number has increased in recent years, highlighting the critical nature of the problem.
+More than 500 million people on the continent lack access to electricity—a figure that has increased in recent years, highlighting the critical nature of the problem.

-REACH-PSM aims to address these challenges by promoting local manufacturing of solar modules.
-This approach will not only improve energy access, but it will also create economic opportunities.
-By developing a local supply chain for perovskite solar modules, the project could drive clean economic growth across the region.
+REACH-PSM aims to address these challenges by promoting the local manufacturing of solar modules.
+This approach not only improves energy access but also creates economic opportunities.
+By developing a local supply chain for perovskite solar modules, the project is poised to drive clean economic growth across the region.

 The project is funded by the UKRI Ayrton Challenge Programme, which supports innovative solutions to global energy challenges.
 Frances Wood, UKRI International Director, praised the initiative.
 She said, “The Ayrton Challenge Programme demonstrates the power of research and innovation to address critical global challenges.
 These projects exemplify how equitable, interdisciplinary collaboration can unlock transformative solutions, ensuring a sustainable and inclusive energy future for all.”